-We talked with Michael Verdon, the artist behind the burning temples of Catharsis, and about what inspired him to create transformative art.
+We talked with Michael Verdon, the artist behind the burning temples of Catharsis, about what inspired him to create transformative art.

 How did you first become involved in Catharsis?